-Welcome to the School of Engineering and in particular the HNC/D in Engineering.
+Welcome to the HE STEM Department at the University Centre and in particular the HNC/D in Engineering.

 This handbook provides you with information about your HNC/D in Engineering course, the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.